hyperledger-cacti/cacti/docs/docs/external/getting-started/test-network/ledger-initialization.md

     NETWORK_NAME=Corda_Network2 CORDA_PORT=30009 ./clients/build/install/clients/bin/clients configure network
     CORDA_PORT=30006 ./clients/build/install/clients/bin/clients transfer save-cert
     ```
-  The `save-cert` command above fetches the certificate of the party in base64 format and stores in the folder `clients/src/main/resources/config/credentials/remoteNetworkUsers`.
-This file is referred during pledge to fetch the certificate of the recipient of the transferred asset, and during claim to fetch the certificate of the pledger of the asset.
-This is because asset transfer doesn't require both the parties in either of the export or import networks.
+  The `save-cert` command above fetches the certificate of the party in base64 format and stores in the folder `clients/src/main/resources/config/credentials/remoteNetworkUsers` with filename `Corda_Network_UsersAndCerts.json` and `Corda_Network2_UsersAndCerts.json` corresponding to `Corda_Network` and `Corda_Network2` respectively.
+These files are referred during pledge to fetch the certificate of the recipient of the transferred asset, and during claim to fetch the certificate of the pledger of the asset. *This is because, asset transfer doesn't require both the parties being members of neither in the export nor in the import network.
+It's just sufficient that pledger is part of the asset export network and claimer is part of the asset import network*.
   * The user certificate files corresponding to the Fabric networks also need to be copied into this folder.
 - Create `remote-network-config.json` file by copying `remote-network-config.json.template`.
 Use default values if relays and drivers are deployed in the host machine; else if they are deployed in Docker, update as follows:
   * Update value for `relayEndpoint` for `network1` as `relay-network1:9080`.